axelarnetwork/axelar-docs/pages/dev/axelar-sandbox/how-to-use.md

 ## How to use it?

 Let's begin by executing our examples.
-So, here's how the website looks:
+So, here's how the website looks like:

 ![Guide-1](/images/sandbox-guide-1.png)

-1. We have some built-in sample code at the bottom left that the developer can play with without modifying anything.
+1. We have some built-in examples at the bottom left that the developer can play with without modifying anything.

 ![Guide-2](/images/sandbox-guide-2.png)

-2. `hello-world` is the default example, and it shows how to update destination contract states from the source chain contract.
-We can test against a testnet or a simulated environment.
+2. `hello-world` is the default example.
+It shows how to update destination contract states from the source chain contract.
+The example can be run against testnet or simulated environment.

 ![Guide-3](/images/sandbox-guide-3.png)

-3. To execute the example, click the **Execute** button in the upper right corner.
+3. Clicks at the **Execute** button in the upper right corner to run an example.

 ![Guide-4](/images/sandbox-guide-4.png)

-4. The application will compile the solidity code; if it is successful, the javascript file will be executed; otherwise, the error message will be displayed.
-The "Output" panel displays all Javascript logs that have already been run.
+4. Next, the solidity contracts will be compiled; if successful, the javascript file will be executed; otherwise, the error message will be displayed.
+The "Output" panel displays all Javascript log messages that have already been executed.

 ![Guide-5](/images/sandbox-guide-5.png)

-5. The "**Transactions**" panel displays all transaction information transmitted from the "**sender**" wallet, and the "**relayer**" wallet.
+5. The "**Transactions**" panel displays all transaction info that sent from the "**sender**" wallet, and the "**relayer**" wallet.
 The relayer wallet is the wallet that interacts with your destination contract.
 The transaction information is including:

 - `Transaction hash`
 - `Transaction status`